Authentication

 Your API keys carry significant privileges.
 Never share your API keys in publicly accessible areas such as GitHub, client-side code, or in your application’s source code.

-To generate a JWT token, make a POST request to the token generation endpoint:
+To generate a JWT developer token, make a POST request to the token generation endpoint:

 2Content-Type: application/json